MMC Benefits Handbook

 • If your date of death was before January 1, 2020, an individual beneficiary can continue installments over the period you originally elected.
 New installment elections would not be permitted.

-If you have a non-individual beneficiary, the beneficiary can continue installments over the period that you originally elected.
-However, if you died before April 1st of the calendar year following the calendar year in which you would have attained age 72 (if you were born after June 30, 1949) or age 70-1/2 (if you were born before July 1, 1949), these installments will end no later than 5 years following the date of your death.
+• If you have a non-individual beneficiary, the beneficiary can continue installments over the period that you originally elected.
+However, if you died before April 1st of the calendar year following the calendar year in which you would have attained age 73 (if you were born after December 31, 1950) or age 72 (if you were born after June 30, 1949 but before January 1, 1951) or age 70-1/2 (if you were born before July 1, 1949), these installments will end no later than 5 years following the date of your death.
 New installment elections would not be permitted.